jezzsantos/saastack/docs/how-to-guides/210-split-modules.md

 Next thing to do is to plug in your subdomain modules into the `HostedModules.cs` file.

-Extract out of the `ApiHost1` project and move them into you r new host project.
+Extract out of the `ApiHost1` project and move them into your new host project.

 > Ensure that you maintain the same ordering, as some of these modules have dependencies on others.